-This area is defined by Fernhill House and its associated gardens, the area also includes the former stables building, Great Hall, carport, tennis court and swimming pool.
-This area is the most heritage significant area in the Central Precinct due to proximity and inclusion of Fernhill House.
+This area is defined by Fernhill House and its associated gardens, as the most heritage significant area in the Central Precinct.
+Fernhill House and the former stables, games building, garage, and landscaped gardens.

 Fernhill House is located on a natural hill with surrounding gardens that have filled platforms, retaining walls, ponds and a range of devices such as pergolas and decorative plantings that have separated the house from its rural setting.
 It also includes a pool and tennis court.